Bad Faith: The Way of the Cross in Our Time

 What's Our Call?

-When we asked, "What's our call in this moment?" the responses revealed the diversity of gifts and callings within our community:
+The responses revealed the diversity of gifts and callings within our communities:

-Some spoke about their calling to share God's love with others who have been told by Christian nationalists that they are not welcome in God's kingdom.
+Some spoke about their calling to share God's love with others who have been told by Christian nationalists that they are not welcome in God's kin-dom.

 Others shared their commitment to embodying love, mercy, and justice in every conversation, while acknowledging the need to find age-appropriate ways to contribute to justice work in their senior years.